 It’s an easy walk through woodland from the Poole’s Cavern car park to the summit.
-There is a slight incline to the top, but kids will be distracted by woodland carvings, information boards, and even a Gruffalo characters to spot (download this Amazon app before your walk).
+There is a slight incline to the top, but kids will be distracted by woodland carvings and information boards along the way.
 It’s another one of our favourite Peak District family walks.

 Solomon’s Temple is a viewpoint tower built in 1896 on the site of a tumulus, which is a Neolithic burial mound.
 It replaced an earlier structure and probably takes its name from Solomon Mycock, who rented the land in the early 1800s.

 Grin Low, which Solomon’s Temple is built on, was the main location for the early Buxton lime industry.
 The large, oddly shaped mounds, you will notice on the walk are widespread remains of over 100 large ‘pudding’ lime kilns, built of earth and rock, which date from the 17th–19th centuries, as well as spoil heaps of waste material from these times.

 Disclaimer: This post contains affiliate links.
 Should you click to purchase, it is at no additional cost to you, but I receive a small commission.

 If you are planning a visit to the National Park, please arrive early or late in the day to avoid crowds if visiting over sunny weekends or school holidays.
 Please also take all litter home with you, don’t bring BBQs and park your car in designated parking areas.
 Also, please use these walks as a guide; access and stiles may change.

 During the winter months, it’s important to be extra prepared and safe when out walking and adventuring in the Peak District.
 The weather can change so quickly, especially on the exposed escarpments, and we don’t want you to get caught out.